10 common HR pitfalls to avoid

 Here are examples of a few basic rights of employees:

-• Employees are entitled to leave from work on temporary parental allowance until the child turns 12.
-(Called VAB, vård av barn, in everyday language).
-Both mothers and fathers have the right to be on leave to care for children.
+- Employees are entitled to leave from work on temporary parental allowance until the child turns 12.
+(Called VAB in everyday language).
+All parents regardless of gender have the right to be on leave to care for children.

-• All employees are entitled to minimum 25 days’ holiday a year regardless of age and form of employment.
-Collective agreement or employment contract may grant more of holiday days.
+- All employees are entitled to a minimum of 25 days of holiday a year regardless of age and form of employment.
+Collective agreement or employment contract may grant more days off.

 The minimum period of notice for both employer and employee shall be one month.